This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Cook Rainbow Trout In The Oven

-This section shows how to make baked rainbow trout with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make baked rainbow trout with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Mix seasoning.
 Whisk together olive oil, lemon juice, garlic, dill, parsley, and paprika until thoroughly mixed.